 Any nature/animal lover should drop into Healesville Sanctuary.
 Say hi to Australian flora and fauna and hear about the sanctuary’s numerous conservation efforts.
 Book a ticket to the Sanctuary in advance.

 I also highly recommend jumping on Black Spur Drive, which will take you from Healesville to Marysville.
-It’s only 27km long but is a wonderfully scenic trip, winding through ancient Eucalyptus forest.
+It’s only 27km long but is one of Australia’s best road trips – a wonderfully scenic drive, winding through ancient Eucalyptus forest.

 Bright is one of the most beautiful towns in Victoria.